-Overview

 Introduction to Opportunity Zones

-Opportunity Zones became a perminent development finance tool in 2025, with many Opportunity Zone updates occuring throughout 2026.
+Opportunity Zones became a permanent development finance tool in 2025, with many Opportunity Zone updates occurring throughout 2026.
 Now is the time for communities to prepare to leverage Opportunity Zones.
 The first installment of the CDFA Opportunity Zones Learning Series will provide an overview of the Opportunity Zones program, with insights to key dates for 2026.
 Participants will leave this session with an understanding of the Opportunity Zones program.

 |